 3. Cut Your Losses

-Generally speaking, the gain or loss is determined as of the sale date, not the settlement date, which may be several days later (and if you sell on December 31, even in the next year).
+Generally speaking, the gain or loss is determined as of the sale date, not the settlement date, which may be several days later — and, if you sell on December 31st, may even be in the next year.

 4. Make Charitable Contributions

-If you contribute to a qualified charitable organization, usually 100% of your contribution is tax deductible as an itemized deduction on Schedule A. Just be certain that you get your charitable contributions in before December 31, as there’s no grace period moving into the next year.
-You must also make certain to get receipts for what you donate, as you must itemize everything on your return.
+If you contribute to a qualified charitable organization, you can generally claim 100% of your contribution as an itemized deduction on Schedule A. Just be sure to make your charitable contributions by December 31st as there’s no grace period if you make them after year-end.

 5. Gather Your Tax Documents Now

-If you are stressed and anxious every tax-filing season, perhaps the reason is that you are not well prepared.
-You’ve heard the saying that two inevitabilities in life are “death and taxes.”
-Since you know tax returns must be filed every April, why not get a head start on the inevitable?
+If you’re stressed and anxious every tax filing season, perhaps it’s because you’re not prepared.
+You’ve heard the saying that the only two guarantees in life are death and taxes.
+Since you know you have to file your tax return every April, why not get a head start on the inevitable?